Carleman estimates for the Korteweg-de Vries equation with piecewise constant main coefficient: Well-posedness results

 We now establish global well-posedness using a classical fixed-point argument.
-Assuming more regularity on the initial data, we can guarantee the existence of a more regular solution as classically done for the KdV equation by Bona-Sun-Zhang \cite[Theorem 4.1]{BSZ03}.
+Assuming more regularity on the initial data, we can guarantee the existence of a more regular solution following Bona-Sun-Zhang \cite[Theorem 4.1]{BSZ03}.
+To this end, let us introduce for $j\in \N$,